WSDOT/PGSuper/Documentation/Common/TechnicalGuide/Moment_Capacity.md

 ======================================
 Moment capacity is computed using a non-linear strain-compatibility methodology.
 Non-linear material models are used for concrete materials, prestressing strands, and mild reinforcement.

-A non linear approach is used in lieu of the AASHTO and PCI approaches because the research done in Reference 1 (below) has shown that for T-beams with different concrete strengths in the flange and web, the traditional equivalent rectangular concrete compressive stress distribution does not provide a reliable estimate of flexural strength.
+A non linear approach is used in lieu of the AASHTO approaches because the equations provided in Section 5.6.3.1.1 are not applicable to all situations (see C5.6.3.1.1), the AASHTO equations neglect the contribution of the top flange of I-Beams, and the research done in Reference 1 (below) has shown that for T-beams with different concrete strengths in the flange and web, the traditional equivalent rectangular concrete compressive stress distribution does not provide a reliable estimate of flexural strength.

 Theory
 ----------